 5 Photo tips that will have your coffee pics ruling social media

 Hello to all the creative coffee drinkers out there.
-My name is Thomas, I am the Graphic Designer for Death Wish Coffee.
+My name is Thomas, I am the Art Director for Death Wish Coffee.
 While the majority of my hours are spent with my face mushed into a giant computer screen, a good chunk is dedicated to shooting photo and video content (something I am secretly passionate about).
 So, since we now live in a world that is completely immersed in visual stimulation, I thought I would share some tips I've picked up along the way to help you slay the social media world with your images.

 1. Research, Planning and Inspiration